 In those days it was illegal for an inmate to write about his case in prison.
 Had Nixon suspected his dirty campaign tactics were being documented, he would have both he and his son killed.
 There was plenty to worry about, but Seymore was determined.

-Soon after Seymore was paroled, Nixon’s Attorney General, John Mitchell, was sentenced to 19 months for his role in the cover-up of the Watergate break-in; when he was released, next on the chopping block was Nixon’s inner circle guy, Charles Colson, who was sentenced to Maxwell for 18 months.
+Soon after Seymore was paroled, Nixon’s Attorney General, John Mitchell, was sentenced to 19 months for his role in the cover-up of the Watergate break-in; when he was released, next on the chopping block from Nixon’s inner circle, Charles Colson, was sentenced to Maxwell for 18 months.

-Once Seymore was released from the Maxwell Federal Prison Camp, he was contacted by Dr. Dan T. Carter, one of the nation’s foremost historians on U.S. and Southern history.
+When Seymore got out of the Maxwell Federal Prison Camp, he was contacted by Dr. Dan T. Carter, one of the nation’s foremost historians on U.S. and Southern history.

-Carter needed information on Wallace and his relationship with Richard Nixon.
+Carter needed information on the Wallace assassination attempt and his relationship with Richard Nixon.
 He knew the most reliable source for obtaining what he needed for his book was from the man responsible for the Governor’s success.

 Source – The Politics of Rage page 559.

 Trammell and Carter knew Watergate was brilliantly crafted by the Nixon administration.
-It was far less painful for Nixon to step down as President than go to prison for attempting to assassinate a Presidential Candidate and his Campaign Director.
+It was far less painful to step down as President than going to prison for attempting to assassinate an Alabama State Governor/Presidential Candidate and his Campaign Director.